The Schonmann projection as a g-measure-, how Gibbsian is it?: Introduction

-In this note we want to study the following question: can one similarly influence the behavior of a typical configuration $\sigma$ at the origin by conditioning the $\left( -\right) $-phase to take the value $+1$ on segments $I^{\prime},I^{\prime\prime},...$ which are allowed to be placed only \textbf{to the left}\textit{ }of the origin?
-A negative answer to this question would mean that the Schonmann projection is a g-measure, i.e. that the distribution is continuous with respect to the one-sided conditioning.
+In this note we want to study the following question: can one similarly influence the behavior of a typical 1D configuration $\sigma$ at the origin by conditioning the $\left( -\right) $-phase to take the value $+1$ on segments $I^{\prime},I^{\prime\prime},...$ which are allowed to be placed only \textbf{to the left}\textit{ }of the origin.
+The negative answer would be an indication that the Schonmann projection is a $g$-measure, i.e. that the corresponding distribution is continuous with respect to the one-sided conditioning.
+We remind the reader that a shift-invariant probability measure $\mu$ on $\{-,+\}^{\mathbb{Z}}$ is called a regular $g$-measure, with $g$ being a continuous function on $\{-,+\}^{\mathbb{Z}}$, if some version of the conditional expectation of the spin at the origin, given its complete past $\omega$ (that is all $\omega_{i}$ with $i<0$), equals to $g$: